Tracy had all eyes on her, and what did she do with her fantastic, money-making opportunity? Nothing.

 Over the years I’d posted a number of kind things on Tracy’s facebook, far beyond the standard “uhh, you’re hot.” — No response.
 I’d purchased one of her Etsy sets and left glowing praise in the purchase notes — No response.
 I’d created beautiful artwork inspired by one of her photos.
 She said “I’d love to see it!”
 I said “What’s your email?” and then — No response.

-I guess Tracy didn’t see my real value as a fan, but she does now.
+I guess Tracy didn’t see my real value as a fan… but she sure does now.

 See, months later, Tracy found an advice-piece for models I’d written on over SuicideGirls, and suddenly she was tagging my name in her ‘hiring social media manager’ posts.